-NICC admits any person who can benefit from a program of study.
-Admission to the college, however, does not mean admission to all courses or academic programs.
-Students may be required to take preparatory work prior to entering specific college classes.
+Northeast lowa Community College (NICC) has an open admission policy and admits any person who can benefit from a program of study.
+Acceptance to the College, however, does not mean acceptance to all courses or academic programs; review the Selective Admissions Programs policy below.
+Applicants may be required to take preparatory coursework, participate in a program interview or satisfy a minimum placement test score prior to entering specific college courses or programs.